dinushchathurya/tekton-kaniko-docker-build/README.md

 - [x] Update ArgoCD manifest with new image tag and write-back to manifest repo
 - [x] Configure Tekton Triggers

+### Branches

+- [x] master (Basic Pipeline with Git Clone, Build and Push)
+- [x] argo-manifest-update (Update ArgoCD manifest with new image tag and write-back to manifest repo)
+- [x] setup-triggers (Configure Tekton Triggers to trigger pipeline on push to master branch)
 ### Install Tekton Tasks

 ```